As Seen on Good Day Sacramento – Visions Student Organizes Can Drive for the Sixth Year

 Cameron’s passion for giving back is inspiring and the community recognizes this.
 In March, he was honored by the Carmichael Chamber of Commerce with the Junior Hero of the Year award.
 He received a plaque, certificates from members of Congress and was celebrated at a formal event.
 Good Day Sacramento and the Carmichael Times have also worked with him the past few years to help him promote his initiative.
 To top it all off, Cameron is a talented oil painter and each year he sells and auctions off his art to further support his cause.

-We’re very proud of Cameron’s work and look forward to supporting him each year.
+We’re very proud of Cameron’s work.